 Add a general-purpose fertilizer when planting them, then once a month after that.

-Once your Red Hot Poker is established, it should grow well with few problems.
+Once your Red Hot Poker plants are established, they should grow well with few problems.
 They will grow on their own with little care or attention.
 Just make sure to view them often, to enjoy their brilliant blooms.

 Flower spikes will begin to bloom in the spring.
 Deadhead the spent spikes, to promote continuous blooms all the way to fall.
-Remove the entire spike.
+Remove the entire spike and its stem.

 Red Hot Poker plants are heat and drought tolerant.
 But, we do recommend watering them during the driest periods of summer.
 They will do well in mid-summer heat.